-I am an LSE Fellow in the Department of Methodology at the London School of Economics.
-I have just completed a PhD in Political Science in the Department of Government at the London School of Economics (2016).
+I am an Assistant Professor in Qualitative Methodology in the Department of Methodology at the London School of Economics.
+I have a PhD in Political Science from the Department of Government at the London School of Economics (2016).
 Previously, I studied for a BA/MA in Geography at Jesus College, Cambridge and an MA at the School of Slavonic and Eastern European Studies (UCL).
 I also have an MRes in Political Science from LSE.

 This blog covers articles based on my research and wider interests, including contemporary political issues in Moldova and Crimea, in particular the ongoing crisis in Ukraine and Crimea, and Moldova’s relationship to the EU and Russia.